Trombone Champ: Development

 Creator Dan Vecchitto had long thought of an arcade video game based on moving a trombone-like slide controller, but the idea was always a joke.
 He later got the idea of using the mouse cursor to act as the trombone slide, and realized that there was a game concept behind that.
 His studio, Holy Wow Studios, was a group of part-time developers and while Vecchitto had thought it would take only about six months to realize the game, it ended up taking four years.
 Two features of the game forced the longer development time: the introduction of the Tromboner Cards, which was to parody loot box systems in other games, and a loose story involving baboons, which Vecchitto created in parody of the Dark Souls series' narratives.

 The studio ran a small open playtesting of the game a month ahead of its planned release, from which they received a far greater amount of feedback than expected.
 When the game was first fully released in September 2022, the reaction to the game went viral, drawing in more players and feedback.
 Due to this, Vecchitto said they were considering more features as well as potential console ports of the game.

 Initially released only for Windows, Trombone Champ became available for macOS users in January 2023.
 A port for the Nintendo Switch was announced during a Nintendo Direct on September 14, 2023, and released on the same day.
 The Switch version features alternative control schemes that use the gyroscopic and infrared sensors of the Joy-Con to play the game, as well as local multiplayer support for up to four players.

 Localization was added to the game on March 14, 2024, with support for ten languages.

 Trombone Champ: Unflattened, a VR adaptation by Flat2VR Studios supporting Meta Quest, Steam VR, and PlayStation VR2, was released on November 26, 2024.

 A patch released on March 13, 2025 for Windows and macOS added native support for custom tracks, and an in-game level editor.
 Support for browsing and subscribing to custom tracks via Steam Workshop was added in a patch released on June 18, 2025.

+On December 18, 2025, the first three official DLC packs were released for the game, providing a total of 34 song tracks from the games Undertale, Deltarune, Celeste, and Pizza Tower.